nygrenh/distributed-card-game/FinalReport.md

 ## Consistency and synchronization

 Consistency is achieved by broadcasting the joining and leaving nodes.
 If a node has crashed, this node will not be able to send a leave request.
-The leader node will constantly ensure that each node is in the game, if the player doesn't pick up the card or answer in a sufficient time, the node will be marked as dead.
-Other nodes do not need to know about these dead nodes, because the leader node will broadcast once the game has ended, by timeout or if every alive node has picked up his card.

 If the leader crashes, a leader election should start, once the leader election is done, the new leader will ensure that all the nodes he knows about is alive and responds to a heartbeat.